Multi-Timescale Hierarchical Reinforcement Learning for Unified Behavior and Control of Autonomous Driving: Introduction

 \section{Introduction}

-Reinforcement learning (RL) has demonstrated strong capabilities in solving sequential decision-making problems, making it a promising paradigm for autonomous driving (AD) applications~\cite{2025RAL_Hu,2025RAL_Lee}.
+\IEEEPARstart{R}{einforcement} learning (RL) has demonstrated strong capabilities in solving sequential decision-making problems, making it a promising paradigm for autonomous driving (AD) applications~\cite{2025RAL_Hu,AI2023_Deng}.
 However, current RL-based AD approaches often suffer from inappropriate policy output structures, resulting in weak correlations between agent outputs and actual driving behavior.
 Typically, the RL agent directly outputs vehicle control commands, such as steering angle and acceleration \cite{2022TVT_tang, 2021ITSC_Agarwal}.
-Fluctuations in policy network’s outputs can cause inconsistent control sequences \cite{2022TVT_Chen}, making it difficult to achieve stable and coherent driving—especially in lane-structured scenarios—thereby increasing risks~\cite{2023arXiv_wang, 2024ICDE_xia}.
+Fluctuations in policy network’s outputs that arise from its sensitivity to small state variations can cause inconsistent control sequences \cite{2022TVT_Chen}.
+This makes it difficult to achieve stable and coherent driving, especially in lane-structured scenarios, thereby increasing risks~\cite{2023arXiv_wang, 2024ICDE_xia}.

 Hierarchical policy output structures are better suited to AD tasks than directly outputting control commands, as they more closely resemble human driving \cite{2023PartC_Lu}.
 Behavioral science indicates that human driving behavior is inherently hierarchical in nature, involving both conscious trajectory planning and subconscious action control \cite{2024CSL_Gurses}.
 Based on this, a common RL approach is to use a hierarchical structure where the high-level policy outputs discrete semantic decisions or trajectory goals, while the low-level rule-based policy generates control commands \cite{2023TVT_Liao}.
 However, this design limits the flexibility of RL in vehicle control and makes it difficult to produce optimal control commands that adapt to high-level outputs \cite{2022ITSC_Zhao}.